MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/profile-writes.md

     Consume uses of a consumable item.
 When all uses are consumed, it will be removed from the player's inventory.

 - [CreateSharedGroup](https://docs.microsoft.com/rest/api/playfab/server/shared-group-data/createsharedgroup?view=playfab-rest)
     Requests the creation of a shared group object, containing key/value pairs which may be updated by all members of the group.
 When created by a server, the group will initially have no members.
-Shared Groups are designed for sharing data between a very small number of players, please see our guide: https://api.playfab.com/docs/tutorials/landing-players/shared-groups
+Shared Groups are designed for sharing data between a very small number of players, see [Using Shared Group Data](../social/groups/using-shared-group-data.md).

 - [DeleteCharacterFromUser](https://docs.microsoft.com/rest/api/playfab/server/characters/deletecharacterfromuser?view=playfab-rest)
     Deletes the specific character ID from the specified user.

 - [DeleteSharedGroup](https://docs.microsoft.com/rest/api/playfab/server/shared-group-data/deletesharedgroup?view=playfab-rest)
     Deletes a shared group, freeing up the shared group ID to be reused for a new group.
-Shared Groups are designed for sharing data between a very small number of players, please see our guide: https://api.playfab.com/docs/tutorials/landing-players/shared-groups
+Shared Groups are designed for sharing data between a very small number of players, see [Using Shared Group Data](../social/groups/using-shared-group-data.md).

 - [GrantCharacterToUser](https://docs.microsoft.com/rest/api/playfab/server/characters/grantcharactertouser?view=playfab-rest)
     Grants the specified character type to the user.
 CharacterIds are not globally unique; characterId must be evaluated with the parent PlayFabId to guarantee uniqueness.